DAES433533/donder-cookbook/README.md

 ## Structure

-This has not been determined yet...

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This Cookbook will be broken into four sections.

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Section 1 ("AQS Data Foundations")

-(Add content for this section, e.g., "The foundational content includes ... ")
+This section will cover we will cover:

+1. Accessing data from the AQS
+2. Exploring the format of the data
+3. Preparing the data for visualization
+4. Generating a time-series plot

 ### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )